 As regards hosting of the school, Energy Community Contracting Parties and Participants to the Energy Community Treaty take turns in acting as the host of the Summer School.
 Tirana, Albania, was the location of the first Energy Community Summer School in September 2016.
-Subsequent Energy Community Summer Schools took place in Ohrid, North Macedonia, and Split, Croatia.
-Krakow, Poland, hosts this year's Summer School.
+Subsequent Energy Community Summer Schools took place in Ohrid, North Macedonia, Split, Croatia and Krakow, Poland.
+Telč, Czech Republic hosts this year's Summer School.

 Participation in the Summer School is free for all participants (including tuition and accommodation costs at the venue).
 Travel costs are borne by the participants.